What causes dry mouth? 24 possible conditions

-Dry mouth—known medically as xerostomia—is a condition that occurs when saliva glands in the mouth don’t work properly, causing a parched feeling in the mouth.
+Dry mouth (xerostomia) is a condition that occurs when salivary glands in the mouth don’t work properly.
+It causes a parched feeling in the mouth.
 Other symptoms include a rough tongue, mouth sores, and cracked lips.

-Saliva is a necessary part of the digestion process, as well as a major defense mechanism that your body needs to maintain good dental health.
+Saliva is a necessary part of the digestion process.
+It’s needed to moisten and break down food and works as a major defense mechanism to help your body maintain good dental health.
 Saliva protects the mouth against gum disease and tooth decay.
 While not a serious medical condition, dry mouth can be a sign of a larger medical problem.

 - appetite suppressants

-- autoimmune disorders, such as rheumatoid arthritis or Sjögren's syndrome
+- autoimmune disorders like rheumatoid arthritis or Sjögren's syndrome

 - radiation therapy of the head and neck

 Dry mouth is usually a temporary and treatable condition.
-In most cases, it can be treated by doing on or more of the following:
+Sometimes, the treatment depends upon the cause of dry mouth.
+In most cases, it can be treated by doing one or more of the following:

 - sipping water often